What is Foiling in Printing?

 How to Use Foiling to Enhance Your Print Design

 It’s easy to see foiling and want to add it everywhere, but as is often the case, less is definitely more with this gold or silver finish.
-Here are a few foiling print examples to give you some ideas of where to apply it on your design.
+Here are a few foiling print examples to give you some ideas of where to apply it to your design.